MattiaGaspa/mattiagaspa-website/src/guides/Learning DevOps.md

 - It may contain sensitive data.
 - When using multiple environments, it is necessary to be able to use multiple state files.

 To solve this problem, we will store this file in a **remote backend**.
-In Azure we will use the **azurerm remote backend**.
+In Azure, we will use the **azurerm remote backend**.
 To do this we will:

 1. Create a storage account: through the [portal](https://learn.microsoft.com/en-gb/azure/storage/common/storage-account-create?tabs=azure-portal) or by `az cli`:
    ```bash